Employment Insurance (EI) frequently asked questions

 Generally, when you voluntarily quit your job without just cause, you will not be paid regular benefits.
-After quitting your job, you must work the required minimum number of insurable hours to get regular benefits.
-However, you may still be paid maternity, parental, sickness and compassionate care benefits as long as you qualify for these benefits.
+After quitting your job, you must work the required minimum number of insurable hours to receive regular benefits.
+However, you may still be paid maternity, parental, sickness, compassionate care and/or PCIC benefits as long as you qualify for these benefits.
 To know more about EI and voluntarily leaving.

 21. Can I get EI if I am fired from my job?

 Generally, when you are fired from your job due to your own misconduct you will not be paid regular benefits.
 After losing that job, you must work the required minimum number of insurable hours to get regular benefits.
-However, you may still be paid maternity, parental, sickness and compassionate care benefits as long as you qualify for these benefits.
+However, you may still be paid maternity, parental, sickness, compassionate care and/or PCIC benefits as long as you qualify for these benefits.
 To know more about EI and fired for misconduct.

 22. How can I replace my Access Code?

 You can call our Telephone information service at 1 800 206-7218 from 8:30 am to 4:30 pm and press "0" to speak to a representative or go to your Service Canada Centre.
 In both cases, questions will be asked to verify your identity and a new Access code will be reissued.

 23. Is interest charged on EI debts?

-Yes, interest is charged, but only on debts resulting from fraud.
-To know more about Interest charged on fraudulent debts.
+Yes, interest is charged, but only on debts resulting from misrepresentation.
+To know more about Interest charged on debts.

 24. Can deductions be taken from my EI Benefits if I owe money to a person, company or a government agency?

-Deductions can never be taken for money owed to a person or company.
+Deductions can never be taken for money owed directly to a person or company.
 However, deductions can be taken from your EI benefits to repay money you owe, if:

 - you received an overpayment from EI;